Part 1 of the HTML as Easy as Series

 Again, I can send to your email a Cheat Sheet with the most commonly used tags.
 Just enter your email below!

-On the next post of this series, you will use the same file with .html extension that you created earlier.
-So do not delete it so you do not have to created again to continue.
+On the next post of this series, you will use the same file with the .html extension that you created earlier.
+So do not delete it so you do not have to create again to continue.

 By the Way